 Freshen up your tastebuds and choose from a simple side of coleslaw, or go all in with a summer salad.
 We’re craving the kale, beetroot and carrot salad from the garden, topped with buffalo cheese, orange and pomegranate.
 It’s perfection when paired with the new Blush Crush, a Sparkling Pink Sauv created by Pete and Joe.

 Speaking of summer drinks, the new crowd-blended rosé—Summer Mojo—is a must.
 Fresh and fruity, you can pick up this limited, one-of-a-kind blend at the Cellar Door to take home (and drink, of course).
 But if you prefer a frothy brew instead, there are ten Liberty beers on tap to choose from too.

 Enter the historic villa restaurant and you’ll find a mouth-watering all day menu.
 For weekend brunching, try the duck prosciutto with duck heart sauce (one of Des’ favourites) or the signature big breakfast—it comes with all the trimmings including thick-cut bacon, black pudding, potato rosti and perfectly gooey lardo fried eggs.

-For mains, dig into venison loin, lamb rump or a comforting pappardelle with pork sausage and fennel.
-We can’t go past the smoked Leigh snapper served with veges and herbs from the garden.
-And remember: the seasonal menu is ever-changing (giving you an excuse to visit on the regular).
+The deliciousness continues across the lunch and dinner menus—you’ll want to eat it ALL.
+Dig into venison pie, Kaipara lamb or a sizzling beef sirloin with pinot noir butter and shallots.
+We can’t go past the fresh Kaipara oysters with chorizo, pickled seeds and flora.
+And remember, the seasonal menu is ever-changing (giving you an excuse to visit on the regular).